 After fulfilling all these conditions, the Polish JSC should be registered in KRS, which takes usually 2-3 weeks.

 At any time, you can set up a Polish JSC with the assistance of an attorney.
 In this case, you will have to grant an attorney in Poland with notarized power of attorney in the country of your residence.
-Next, you need to send the original of such document to the attorney in Poland – this way all the formalities before the notary in Poland are handled by your attorney!
+Next, you need to send the original of such document to the attorney in Poland – this way your attorney will handle all the formalities before the notary in Poland!

-Who can be a stockholder in Polish JSC?
+Who can be a stockholder in Polish joint – stock company?

 A stockholder of a Polish JSC can be, with some reservations, a natural or a legal person.
-The exception is a single-member limited liability company (a company in which there is only one shareholder) – it is forbidden to set up a JSC by such entity.
+The exception is a single-member limited liability company (a company in which there is only one shareholder) – you can’t set up a JSC by such entity.
 However, nothing stands in the way of such single-member company acquiring 100% of the shares in Polish JSC after its registration in the KRS.